Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Experimental Setup

 \subsection{Point LIF validation}

 To validate the FPP method, we performed simultaneous, independent point measurements of the free surface using an optical wave gauge (point-LIF).
-A 488\,nm continuous-wave laser pointer (Zeus Lasers) was positioned above the water surface and oriented vertically downwards to project a spot of light onto the interface, which was imaged at $40$\,Hz.
-While dye concentration affects the penetration depth of light into the water, it does not compromise the measurement accuracy of the point-LIF method.
+A 488\,nm continuous-wave laser pointer from Zeus lasers (the LIF laser pointer in Fig.~\ref{fig:experimentalSetup}) was positioned above the water surface and oriented vertically downwards to project a spot of light onto the interface, which was imaged at $40$\,Hz.
+Although dye concentration affects the penetration depth of light into the water, the point-LIF method relies only on detecting a sharp intensity transition at the interface and is therefore not sensitive to this effect.

+A sharp increase in pixel intensity occurs at the air-water interface as the laser beam excites the fluorescent dye, and a simple threshold operation followed by contour detection can be used to identify the interface.
+But since dye concentration varies between experiments, such an approach would require case-specific thresholds.
+Further, the laser beam was spatially inhomogeneous, likely due to imperfect collimation or lens aberrations, as visible in Fig.~\ref{fig:pointLIF}.

-To recover surface elevation, the zero crossing of the second derivative of pixel intensity was found along vertical image columns.
-A third-order Savitzky-Golay filter was applied to the intensity profiles to reduce the noise amplification inherent in numerical differentiation.
-Fig.~\ref{fig:pointLIF} shows an image from the optical wave gauge system, along with the detected free surface.
+We therefore opted for a gradient-based approach, commonly used for edge detection in computer vision, in which the interface was identified as the location of the maximum vertical intensity gradient.
+Intensity profiles were extracted along vertical columns of each image and were smoothed using a third-order Savitzky–Golay filter to reduce the noise amplification inherent in numerical differentiation.
+In Fig.~\ref{fig:pointLIF}, the detected free surface has been overlaid on the image with red markers.
 The high camera resolution (\SI{13}{\micro\meter} per pixel) provided over 100 points across the 1.5\,mm width of the laser spot, sufficient for a robust linear fit to extract both local slope and elevation.

 The high-intensity laser spot was also visible in the FPP images, preventing direct comparison at the exact measurement point.
 We therefore sampled the FPP data at points 4\,mm on either side of the laser spot and interpolated the value at the centre.
 This approach proved robust and accurate, with significant deviations observed only towards the end of each run, when wave reflections from the sidewalls degraded the interpolation accuracy (discussed further in Sec.~\ref{sec:ErrorAnalysis}).